cnc45333/cs1302-ce27-1/README.md

 ## Getting Started

-1. To get the most out of this exercise, we encourage you to **form a group of exactly two people for this exercise.**
+1. If you are able to find a partner, we encourage you to **form a group of exactly two people for this exercise.**

    * **Working in a group?** Some steps in this exercise need be done by each group member individually.